-** Throughout the series, Watson rarely refers to Kristy as "my stepdaughter."
+** It goes the other way, too--throughout the series, Watson rarely refers to Kristy as "my stepdaughter."
 Even when he's writing to a relative of his, he refers to her as "my daughter."

 * Byron finally deciding to befriend Nicky in a later book.

 * When Claudia is accused of cheating on a math test, her parents say that they would "like to believe" her when she says that she's innocent.
-Her older sister Janine says, "I ''do'' believe you," and is so vehement in her defense of Claudia that she makes their parents ashamed of the fact that they had ever doubted her.
+Her older sister Janine, however, says, "I ''do'' believe you," and is so vehement in her defense of Claudia that she makes their parents ashamed of the fact that they had ever doubted her.

 * Janine again: When Claudia wins a contest to host a radio program for a few weeks, her parents ask her questions like "Will this interfere with your schoolwork?" (legit) and "Will you be paid?" (''not legit'') Janine?
 Runs to the kitchen for champagne glasses and sparkling cider.